garfix/nli-go/doc/manual/knowledge-engineer/function-reference/multi-binding.md

     [{Name:'Babbage'}{Name:'Charles B.'}{Name:'Charles Babbage'}]

 returns `[{Name:'Babbage'}]`

+## largest

+Takes in all current bindings and removes the ones whose E value is not the largest number.

+    go:largest(E)

+## smallest

+Takes in all current bindings and removes the ones whose E value is not the smallest number.

+    go:smallest(E)

 ## exists

 Checks if there currently are any bindings.
 The function doesn't actually do anything.
 It is a filler for the condition clause in a solution.
 This function can only be used in the condition of a solution, because this is the only relation set that is executed even with zero bindings.